jon-brock/p8400_epi3/index.md

 ------------------------------------------------------------------------

-#### 1. \[Original SAS Instruction\] Run the format and data statement below to input the data.
+#### 1. Run the format and data statement below to input the data.
 Run the print procedure to verify that the data were loaded correctly.

 In R, we can do the same task by creating a *tibble* using the `tribble()` function as follows: